Do you have an effective nonprofit marketing budget in place? Creating one is more important now than ever. Allow me to explain why.

 Meeting a basic investment requirement (that 5 percent figure) is a start, but budgeting strategically is far better.

 Despite its widespread use, the percentage method is a highly ineffective tool for developing a nonprofit marketing budget.
 It assumes that your marketing and communications should follow the growth of your organization, when in fact, it’s the other way around.
 Your marketing should be a growth driver.
 The dollar method is even worse.
-It bases future investments on past spending, which is almost sure keep your organization’s growth and impact stagnant.
+It bases future investments on past spending, which is almost sure to keep your organization’s growth and impact stagnant.
 And the incremental method is only slightly better.
 It forces nonprofit marketing and communications teams into a rollercoaster ride in which they can never adequately plan their work or optimize its effectiveness based on the results of their initiatives.

 Instead of defaulting to one of those three flawed methods, your organization should adopt what we call “adaptive, goal-based budgeting.”
 This approach bases your marketing budget not on a percentage allocation or on past performance, but on marketing’s expected (and measurable) impact on your organization’s broader strategic goals.